Kiladhari: Geography

 Nearby villages include Thamarakki (north) (6 km), Thamarakki (south) (6 km), Kumarapatti (8 km), Mudikandam (9 km) and Padamathur (9 km).

 Kiladhari is surrounded by Melur taluk to the North, Sivaganga taluk to the East, Madurai West Taluk to the west and Madurai East Taluk to the west.

 Thirupuvanam, Sivaganga, Madurai and Natham are the nearest cities to Kiladhari.

-This place is along the border of the Sivaganga District and Madurai District.
+This place is situated along the border of the Sivaganga District and Madurai District.

 Description

-Kiladhari is one of the villages amongst the 4 Magaanam along with Thamarakki the motherland and other villages Arasanoor and Iluppakkudi.
-Kiladhari has lot of agriculture lands with 9 Kanmays and 80 Yendhals.
+Kiladhari is one of the villages among the four Magaanam, along with Thamarakki, the motherland, and other villages like Arasanoor and Iluppakkudi.
+Kiladhari has an abundance of agricultural lands, comprising 9 Kanmays and 80 Yendhals.

-Azhiyanachi Amman Temple and Nerudamadai Ayyanar Swamy Temple are the major temples in Kiladhari.
-These temples held festivals annually.
+The village is home to two major temples: Azhiyanachi Amman Temple and Nerudamadai Ayyanar Swamy Temple.
+These temples host annual festivals, showcasing the village's rich cultural heritage.

 Transport

 There are no railway stations within Kiladhari and the nearest station, Madurai Junction railway station, is 27 km away.

 Buses run from Mattuthavani Bus Terminus to Kilathari.